David L. Crawford Lifetime Achievement Award

 Lighting Design Award

-With special recognition to Ennead Architects (NY), GSBS Architects (UT), and Brandston Partnership (NY)
+With special recognition of Ennead Architects (NY), GSBS Architects (UT), and Brandston Partnership (NY)

 The Rio Tinto Center, home of the Natural History Museum of Utah, is layered into the foothills of the famed Wasatch Mountains overlooking Salt Lake City and the Great Salt Lake.
-According to Museum Executive Director, Sarah George, the museum was designed to be an extension of the natural environment “whose architecture, site, and exhibitions were integrated and conceived as one,” says Sarah George, Executive Director, “and always envisioned it as the trailhead to the state of Utah.”
+According to Museum Executive Director, Sarah George, the museum was designed to be an extension of the natural environment whose “architecture, site, and exhibitions were integrated and conceived as one, and always envisioned it as the trailhead to the state of Utah.”
 The Museum’s exterior lighting consists almost entirely of fully shielded shoebox fixtures in the parking lot, louvered path bollards and fully shielded lights by the loading dock.
-There is no landscape up lighting, and at night the building appears as nothing more than additional contours of the mountain.
+There is no landscape up-lighting.
+The building appears as nothing more than additional contours of the mountain at night.
 A telescope program is offered every Wednesday night and, despite the brightness blight in the city below, the dark-sky lighting of the Rio Tinto Center allows excellent stargazing.

-Matthias Hahner, Managing Director of Osthessen-Netz, has been awarded the 2016 Lighting Design Award for installation of a sustainable and dark sky friendly lighting on the Wasserkuppe in the IDA Dark Sky Reserve UNSECO Biosphere Rhön, Germany.
-The Wasserkuppe is the highest peak in the Sternenpark Rhön, and attracts more than one million visitors each year.
-The site is also extremely popular for star gazing and ideal for educating the public about light pollution.
-Under Matthias’ guidance, lighting was installed only where absolutely necessary, limiting the number of luminaires to and requiring them to be full cut-off luminaires with reduce blue light content, and installing smart control technology which switches off at night during the entire summer season.
-Not only did the project reduce energy consumption by 90 percent, but it served as a showcase to the media, municipal decision makers and motivated some of Germany’s largest lighting companies to build and offer luminaires with amber colored LED.
+Matthias Hahner, Managing Director of Osthessen-Netz, has been awarded the 2016 Lighting Design Award for installation of a sustainable and dark-sky friendly lighting on the Wasserkuppe in the IDA Dark Sky Reserve, Rhön, Germany.
+Mathias coordinated efforts between the UNESCO Biosphere Reserve, the Police Department, Road Authority and dark sky experts and lead efforts to use lighting only where absolutely necessary, use only full cut-off luminaires, install smart control technology which allows light to respond to environmental input and use only as much light as necessary, and use the lowest acceptable lighting levels, which are below IDA’s Dark Sky Reserve lighting criteria.
+The project has reduced energy consumption by 90 percent and has served as a showcase to the media and municipal decision makers, and has motivated some of Germany’s largest lighting companies to build and offer luminaires with amber colored LED.

 Rising Star Award

-We proudly honor Lora Callahan, a high school student from Lynchburg, VA, who has become the kind of dark skies champion and advocate to which we all aspire.
-An outdoor enthusiast and veteran Girl Scout who intends to visit all of Virginia’s 37 state parks, Lora teamed up with the James River State Park volunteer coordinator to pursue an IDA Dark Sky Park certification for the Park.
-Since then she has volunteered more than 100 hours toward the effort, far exceeding the 80-hour requirement of the Girl Scouts’ Gold Award.
-Lora and friends hand-built and installed 35 wooden shields for the exterior lights in the Park’s cabin area, conducted extensive light sky readings that were submitted to IDA, conducted a lighting inventory of the entire park and its facilities, changed bulbs to lower intensities, installed and set timers, replaced some fixtures with FSA approved designs, and disconnecting unnecessary lights including antiquated ‘dusk to dawn’ post lights within view of the riverside campground.
-This past June Lora spent a weekend assisting with dark sky-focused interpretive programs and she continues to keep up with outreach to surrounding communities and regional astronomy clubs to build support and attract more partners for ongoing program development.
-Not only have Lora’s ongoing efforts made James River State Park an ideal place to view the night sky and experience the natural night, she has brought valuable public attention to the cause of night sky conservation and responsible lighting practices while continuing to elevate dark skies as a priority for the Virginia State Parks.
-We are fortunate to have Lora Callahan on the side of dark skies in Virginia and IDA can only benefit from her leadership and its full potential.
+We proudly honor Lora Callahan, a high school student from Lynchburg, VA and a very picture of hope for the future.
+As a veteran Girl Scout, Lora teamed up with the James River State Park volunteer coordinator to pursue an IDA Dark Sky Park certification in October 2015 and has since volunteered more than 100 hours toward the effort.
+Lora enlisted her friends to hand-build and install 35 wooden shields for the exterior lights in the Park’s cabin area, she conducted light sky readings and compiled and submitted the readings to IDA, she assisted in a lighting inventory of the entire park and its facilities, changed bulbs to lower intensities, installed and set timers, replaced some fixtures with FSA approved designs, and disconnected unnecessary lights including antiquated ‘dusk to dawn’ post lights within view of the riverside campground.
+In June 2016, Lora spent a weekend assisting with dark sky-focused interpretive programs and she continues to keep up with outreach to surrounding communities and regional astronomy clubs to build support and attract more partners for ongoing program development.
+Lora’s efforts have brought valuable public attention to the cause of night sky conservation and responsible lighting practices while continuing to elevate dark skies as a priority for the Virginia State Parks.

 Dark Sky Defender Award